Vepcz1337/Discord-Token-Gen/README.md

 # USAGE
 - type python main.py or node index.js
-- watig and Enjoin!!
+- wait and Enjoy!!

-# Ty for Using my Tool!
+# Thanks for using my Tool!